yjo2lee/yoonjoo.github.io/index.md

 I am a Ph.D. student in the [School of Computing](https://cs.kaist.ac.kr/){:target="_blank"} at [KAIST](https://www.kaist.ac.kr/){:target="_blank"}.
 I work with [Juho Kim](https://juhokim.com/){:target="_blank"} as a member of [KIXLAB](https://www.kixlab.org/){:target="_blank"}.

-My research interest lies in the intersection of human-computer interaction (HCI) and natural language processing (NLP).
-I aim to support tasks with natural language ranging from learning, writing, having conversation effectively by 1) building AI powered systems with humans in the loop and 2) analyzing and adapting large scale data and models.
-Specifically, one of my research goals is to support people to understand information-dense text (e.g., lecture transcript, scientific article) by structuring the information in the context to create conversational questions and answers to scaffold people’s understanding.
-Currently, I'm starting a research internship at [LG AI Research](https://www.lgresearch.ai/){:target="_blank"}!
+My research interest lies in the intersection of human-computer interaction (HCI), natural language processing (NLP), and Education.
+I aim to support people to learn from and understand information-dense text (e.g., lecture transcript, scientific article) by structuring the information in the context to create conversational questions and answers to scaffold people’s understanding.

 ## Publications